SneakySpi/Ss-Password-Gen/README.md

 # About this project

-Basic HTML and Java project to demonstraight the levels of complexity a passowrd can be, generates a string of length 12 (easily changable by altering `function generatePassword(length = x)` where x is the length of your password.
+Basic HTML and Java project to demonstraight the levels of complexity a passowrd can be, generates a string of length 12 (easily changable by altering `function generatePassword(length = x)` located in app.js; where x is the length of your password.
 This script uses Math.Random in java to select the random characters.